immuni-app/immuni-backend-analytics/CONTRIBUTING.md

 ## Code style

-A script is provided to maintain consistent security and quality standards in the development tools described in the Technology Description's [Backend Services Technologies](https://github.com/immuni-app/documentation/blob/master/Technology%20Description.md#backend-services-technologies) section.
+A script is provided to maintain consistent security and quality standards using the development tools described in the Technology Description's [Backend Services Technologies](https://github.com/immuni-app/documentation/blob/master/Technology%20Description.md#backend-services-technologies) section.
 This solution permits keeping the checks' configuration files in the common repository.

 ```bash
 poetry run checks immuni_analytics